AHartmaier/ML-Tutorial/README.md

   - Organization: ICAMS, Ruhr University Bochum, Germany
   - Contact: <alexander.hartmaier@rub.de>

-Machine learning methods are trained to different data sets to work either as regression functions or to find the delimiter lines between classes of data points with different characteristics.
+Machine learning methods are trained with different data sets to work either as regression functions or to find the delimiter lines between classes of data points with different characteristics.

-## Jupyter notebooks
+## Jupyter notebooks on Binder

 The tutorial is conveniently used with Jupyter notebooks that can be directly accessed with Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/ML-Tutorial.git/HEAD)